 The beaches are a top attraction in San Diego.
 Pacific Beach & Mission Beach feature a beachfront amusement park, boardwalk shops, restaurants and bars.
 Coronado Island’s elegant white sand beaches are popular among tourists and locals alike.
 La Jolla’s shoreline is well known for its great surf.
 Take a barefoot walk on the warm sand, feel the cool mist on your face as you bicycle along the beach, jump into the white foamy waves, or just sit back and enjoy the fantastic views from every angle.

 Celebrate natural wonders at SeaWorld® San Diego, where majestic killer whales inspire, silly sea lions make you laugh, and playful dolphins put a smile on your face.
 Take a spin on Shipwreck Rapids®, and a plunge on Journey To Atlantis®.
 Then dive into the world of sea turtles at the all-new Turtle Reef attraction.
-And, coming summer 2012 — soar, dive and twist like a ray on Manta, an all-new coaster that only SeaWorld could create.
+Last, but not least — soar, dive and twist like a ray on Manta, an all-new coaster that only SeaWorld could create.

 San Diego Zoo